Ezzeldeen-Mohamed/company-smart-charging-system/README.md

 - **Generic Repository Pattern** for data access
 - **Unit Testing** to ensure reliability and maintainability

+## Stored Procedures

+The system uses **stored procedures** in the database to handle specific operations that require optimized performance or complex querying logic.

+### Use Cases:
+- Generating detailed **customer reports** with aggregated charging data.
+- Retrieving historical charge transactions filtered by date or status.
+- Supporting export features (Excel/PDF) by preparing pre-joined result sets.
+- Centralizing critical business logic to ensure consistency and reduce duplication in the application layer.

+Using stored procedures helps improve **performance**, **security**, and **data integrity**, especially for reporting and read-heavy operations.

 ## Business Rules

 - The **first charge** for a customer must be **at least 100 units**.